Benefits of yoga for women

 Pin it for later!

-Don’t forget to pin these yoga benefits for women for later!
+Don’t forget to pin this for later!

-Following a 12 week yoga program, 75% of the participants said they were more satisfied with their sex life.
+Following a 12 week program, 75% of the participants said they were more satisfied with their sex life.

 In fact they showed improvement in all six sexual functioning areas, including desire, lubrication, and orgasm.

-Benefit 4: Improves Symptoms of the Menopause
+Benefit 4: Yoga could relieve symptoms of the menopause

-Not only that, but they stated that their hot flashes were less intense than they had been previously.
+66% (two-thirds) of those involved reported a reduction in hot flashes following just 10 weeks of classes.
+Not only that, but they stated that their sweats were less intense than they had been previously.

 Overall results showed improvements and researchers felt it should be recommended as a treatment option.